You can publish an open access article in this journal

 All articles published in PDSP are published Open Access under a CCBY 4.0 licence.

-The journal is published by Emerald on behalf of National Association for Professional Development Schools (NAPDS).
-The journal is owned by NAPDS and is published under a platinum OA arrangement, in that all charges for publishing an OA article in the journal are funded by NAPDS.
+The journal is published by Emerald on behalf of the National Association for School-University Partnerships (NASUP).
+The journal is owned by NASUP and is published under a platinum OA arrangement, in that all charges for publishing an OA article in the journal are funded by NASUP.
 There is no charge to the author.

 Top downloaded articles

 These are the most downloaded articles over the last 12 months for this journal (Last updated: January 2024)

 These are the top cited articles for this journal, from the last 12 months according to Crossref (Last updated: January 2024)

 Transparency statement for PDS Partners: Bridging Research to Practice (PDSP)